 Activity note: You may check in to hotel anytime after 3 pm.
-Meet group in Room 134 at 4:15.
+Meet group in the Broadway Meeting Room at 4:15.

 Dinner: In hotel, 6:00 pm

-Evening: Readjourn in hotel, room 134 immediately following dinner for lecture on the founding of St. Louis and the St. Louis fur trade.
+Evening: Readjourn in hotel, the Broadway meeting Room immediately following dinner for lecture on the founding of St. Louis and the St. Louis fur trade.

 Activity note: Considerable standing and walking in neighborhoods and Cathedral Basilica.